JyotinderSingh/goLSM/README.md

 1. Multi-component LSM tree: Includes a high-throughput in-memory component and multiple disk-based components for persistence.
 1. Read-optimized: Uses a Bloom filters and on-disk indexes to speed up reads.
 1. Automatic compaction: Automatically compacts disk-based components using a tiered compaction strategy to control read and write amplification.
-1. Crash recovery: Uses a write-ahead log to allow for crash recovery.
+1. Crash recovery: Uses a [custom write-ahead log](https://github.com/JyotinderSingh/go-wal) to allow for crash recovery.

 ## Usage